hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-cron-job admin 7

-The function of obtaining cron job parameters.
+This function of obtaining cron job parameters.

 *******************************************************************